 We offer a fun, unique way to spend time with your friends, feel inspired, and celebrate life’s big and little moments.
 From date nights to bachelorette parties to birthdays, our paint and sip events are more than just classes—they’re painting parties!
 Grab your friends, uncork a bottle of wine, and have a great time in our beautiful studio, your cabin, or one of our local pop-up venues.

-Here at The Gallery at Hochatown we have on display original paintings by local artists for sale.
-Come bye and see the beautiful pieces of art work.
 We also have a calendar of painting events to embrace your inner artist.
 Come paint and party with us!